Find answers to common questions about the EV Associate Degree Workshop, application process, and program details.

 Grant requirements from the U.S. Department of Energy require workshop completion before scholarship payment.

-The check is sent to the address you provided in your application.
+The check is sent to the address that you indicated in your application.

 If you have a significant extenuating circumstance, contact NAFTC immediately for assistance.